ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20201130_apip_relnotes.md

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options:

-* If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/)
+* If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/).
-* If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/)
+* If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/).
+* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal 7.7 November.
+* See [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.
-* If you want to deploy API Portal in Docker containers, see [Deploy API Portal in containers](/docs/apim_installation/apiportal_docker/)
+* To deploy API Portal in Docker containers, see [Deploy API Portal in containers](/docs/apim_installation/apiportal_docker/).

 ## New features and enhancements

 ### Production-ready Docker container

-In this update, we are releasing the phase 1 of the production-ready docker container, which involves the following:
+In this update, we are releasing the phase 1 of API Portal production-ready Docker container image, which involves the following:

 * Internal security review completed.
 * Support for CentOS 8.
 * Build and run docker as non-root user.
 * The container is upgradable.

-{{< alert title="Note" color="primary" >}}No upgrade is supported from any previous docker containers of the API Portal.{{< /alert >}}

 ### Red Hat Enterprise 8 support